DrakirL/DrakirL.github.io/p10/rules/combat.md

 ### Pre-Defined Reactions

 **Strike Reaction**
-When a creature within your reach takes a Distracting Action, you may make a Sudden Strike against it.<br>
+When a creature within your reach takes a Distracting Action, you may make a Sudden Strike against it. <br>
 A Sudden Strike is a single Unarmed Strike or Melee Weapon Attack using an already equipped weapon.
-If the attack hits, the triggering Action(s) is interrupted and does not occur. <br>
+If the attack hits, the triggering Action(s) is interrupted and do not occur. <br>
 *Note: This doesn't waste resources.
 Only the Actions themselves.
 Spell Slots, components, and equipment are all safe.*

 ### Reserving/Delaying Actions